Shad00Z/machine-learning-compilers/docs/project_overview/03_user_guide.rst

 Building from Source
 *****************************

-The first to building from source is to actually obtain the sources, which you can do using **git**:
+The first step to building from source is to actually obtain the sources, which you can do using **git**:

 .. code:: bash